 Day 2-3: Moeraki Boulders and Penguins

-It’s a 4.5 hour drive from Akaroa to Moeraki along the east coast.
-A great introduction to driving in New Zealand before you’ll start tackling the winding mountainous roads in a few days.
+It’s a 4.5-hour drive from Akaroa to Moeraki along the east coast.
+This a great introduction to driving in New Zealand before you’ll start tackling the winding mountainous roads in a few days.

-In the late afternoon, close to the lighthouse Yellow Eyed Penguins, a native New Zealand penguin species make their journey back from the Pacific Ocean to their homes in the hillside after a long days fishing.
+In the late afternoon, close to the lighthouse Yellow Eyed Penguins, a native New Zealand penguin species make their journey back from the Pacific Ocean to their homes on the hillside after a long day of fishing.
 It’s a beautiful sight when the pairs find each other and a great opportunity to learn something.

 * Note the photos above were taken with a big telephoto lens and I was far away from the birds.